adelbibi/NanoD_DL_Project5_CelebFaceGeneration/README.md

-# Trained a GAN model on CelebA to generate celebrity faces
+# Trained a GAN model on CelebA to generate realistic celebrity faces
 This is my solution to project #5 of the deep learning foundations nanodegree.

 To run the code, follow the instructions: